-From September 2015, people who have been found guilty or convicted of historic homosexual offences in Victoria, can apply for these offences to be expunged from their criminal record.
-These changes were introduced in recognition that homosexual sexual conduct between consenting adults – which was decriminalised in Victoria in 1981 – should never have been a crime.
+In some states and territories around Australia, people who have been found guilty or convicted of historic homosexual offences can apply for these offences to be expunged from their criminal record.
+These changes were introduced in recognition that homosexual sexual conduct between consenting adults should never have been a crime.

 If you have or know someone who has a historic finding of guilt or conviction for homosexual activity, the Expungement Legal Service can:

 - Advise you on the expungement scheme (including if you are eligible to apply);